unfoldtoolbox/UnfoldDecode.jl/README.md

 have a look at PyMNE.jl to read the data.
 You need a data-matrix + DataFrames.jl event table (similar to EEGlabs EEG.events)

 ## Limitations
+- Not thoroughly tested, no unit-tests yet!
-No time generalization is available, but straight forward to implement with the current tooling.
+- Missing features: e.g. No time generalization is available, but straight forward to implement with the current tooling.

 ## Citing